skodak/lms/cache/README.md

 The administrator of a site can configure multiple instances of each plugin, the configuration gets initialised as a store for the loader when required in code (during construction of the loader).
 The following points highlight things you should know about stores.
 * A cache_store interface is used to define the requirements of a store plugin.
-* The store plugin can inherit the cache_is_lockable interface to handle its own locking.
 * The store plugin can inherit the cache_is_key_aware interface to handle is own has checks.
 * Store plugins inform the cache API about the things they support.
 Features can be required by a definition.
   * Data guarantee - Data is guaranteed to exist in the cache once it is set there.
 It is never cleaned up to free space or because it has not been recently used.